 Depending on your insurance, you may need a prior authorization prior to your clinic visits.
 When you schedule your appointment, you will be notified if you need a prior authorization/referral.
 Your primary care physician can help you obtain a referral/prior authorization for your clinic visit.
 If surgery is recommended for your child, a member of our team will assist you in obtaining any authorizations needed.

 After surgery, your child will stay in the hospital for a few days to recover.
-Her length of stay will depend largely on her pain management.
-Our dedicated Pain Management Program team will help make sure her pain is controlled.
-She will also begin physical therapy, which is important to promote her recovery and movement, regain strength, expand the lungs, promote bowel function, and prevent possible complications.
+The length of stay will depend largely on pain management.
+Our dedicated Pain Management Program team will help make sure your child's pain is controlled.
+They will also begin physical therapy, which is important to promote recovery and movement, regain strength, expand the lungs, promote bowel function, and prevent possible complications.

 After being discharged from the hospital, your child will follow up in the general surgery clinic in 2-4 weeks.
 Your child’s surgeon or nurse practitioner will go over pain management and activity restrictions, and any other information you may need to care for your child at home.
 For more information about what to expect after surgery, read more about the Nuss procedure.